Psalm 83 – A Prayer for Help When War Threatens

 Are the Most High over all the earth.

 a.
-Fill their faces with shame, that they may seek Your name: Asaph ended this Psalm with an unexpected turn.
+Fill their faces with shame, that they may seek Your name: Asaph ended this psalm with an unexpected turn.
 After praying for the destruction of Israel’s enemies, he prayed that they would be thoroughly humbled (fill their faces with shame) so they would be led to seek Yahweh.

 i.
-Asaph understood what we often forget: that people will often only seek the LORD if they are first laid low before His power.
+Asaph understood what we often forget: people will often only seek the LORD if they are first laid low before His power.
 There is a sense in which God must defeat us before He will save us.

 ii.
 “But there is a deeper desire in the psalmist’s heart than the enemies’ destruction.
 He wishes that they should be turned into God’s friends and he wishes for their chastisement as the means to that end.”
 (Maclaren)